genmce/AHK_Generic-Midi-Program/README.md

 # AHK_Generic-Midi-Program
 Autohotkey midi manipulation, keystroke to midi + midi to keystroke, Mouse to Midi and joystick to midi.

-Windows only
+Windows only, requires autohotkey (written for Ansi 32bit ahk version) to run or comple https://autohotkey.com/

-Generic Midi Program (originally from 2010) Ansi 32bit ahk version Basic structural framework for a midi program in ahk.
+Generic Midi Program (originally from 2010)
+  Basic structural framework for a midi program in ahk.
   The description of what this is for is contained in the first post on the topic Midi Input/Output Combined at the ahk forum.
   Please read it, if you want to know more.